DavidXu-JJ/PoissonRecon_GPU/README.md

 Compared with V1 version of CPU implementation taking about 100s to process Bunny, this version takes 2.4s to process Bunny on RTX 2050 with maxDepth = 8 (depth number start from 0).

+This implementation is my CUDA beginner project.
+If you find my implementation is not as efficient as the original paper's implementation, I beg your pardon.

 ## Example